-The trace elements found in alfalfa meal provide added nutrition that helps flowering shrubs and perennials to bloom more quickly and maintain blooms longer throughout the growing season.
+The trace minerals elements found in alfalfa meal provide added nutrition helping flowering shrubs and perennials to bloom quicker and maintain blooms longer throughout the season.

 It increases crop yield, improves soil condition, and much more.
 In this article, we explain and explore the many benefits of using organic alfalfa pellets for garden fertilizing.

 What Is Alfalfa Meal?

 Alfalfa meal is made by fermenting adult plants and seeds of the alfalfa plant.

 Alfalfa pellets fertilizer product is airy and light and smells wholesome and earthy (as opposed to chemical fertilizers, which often have a strong, artificial smell.)